S-ayanide/BigStack/README.md

         ref: "myPerson"
     }
 ```
-Where `myPerson` is the Mongoose Model for Question Schema.
+Where `myPerson` is the Mongoose Model for User Schema.

 **User Schema** --
 This Schema is used to register users for the first time.
 It has necessary attributes like *name*, *email*, *password* and *gender*